One of the most important things when

-The temperature has a great influence on the light output of an LED.
-Where: The colder the environment, the more efficient the LED works.
-Cold locations you come to meet, therefore,
+The temperature has a major influence on light output of a LED.
+Why?
+The colder the environment, the more efficient the LED works.
+Cold locations are therefore ideal.

-why LEDs can be used in outdoor lighting or as a light source for cabinets particularly efficient.
+That is why LEDs can be used in outdoor lighting or as a light source for cooling rooms.

-High temperatures, however, have a negative effect on the light output.
-The service life may be shortened.
-Reputable manufacturers provide for their LEDs at an ambient temperature, are achieved in the luminous flux and lifespan of your LED lights and modules.
+In contrast, high temperatures have a negative effect on the light yield.
+The service life can also be shortened.
+Reputable manufacturers specify an ambient temperature for their LEDs at which the luminous flux and service life of their LED lights and modules can be achieved.

-Unlike incandescent or halogen lamps emitted light from an LED is not warm, but as with other lamps also set diodes only part of the energy into light - is created within the semiconductor heat.
-This heat must necessarily be removed so that the LEDs operate as efficiently as possible and achieve long life.
-This is especially true for LEDs that operate with high operating current.
+In contrast to incandescent or halogen lamps, the light emittet by a LED is not warm.
+As with other lamps, diodes only convert part of the energy into light - heat is generated inside the semiconductor.
+This heat has to be dissipated so the LEDs work as efficiently as possible and achieve a long service life.
+This is especially important for LEDs that work with a high operation current.

-LEDs do not fail out suddenly.
-Their light intensity decreases with the time.
-The lifetime (L) of an LED must therefore be defined for each application.
-The end of life is reached when the LED is only 70 percent (L70) or 50 percent (L50) emits the light flux was measured at the beginning.
-The life of an LED is strongly dependent on the ambient and operating temperature.
-The chart shows: If the LED at a higher temperature (see Tc1) or operated with poor thermal management, shortens its operating life.
+LEDs do not fail.
+Their light intensity decreases over time.
+The service life (L) of a LED must be defined for each application.
+The end of service life is reached when the LED is only 70 percent (L70) or 50 percent (L50) emits the light flux was measured at the beginning.
+The end of service life is reached when the LED ony emits 70 percent (L70) or 50 percent (L50) of the luminous flux that was measured at the beginning.
+The service life of a LED depends on the ambient and operation temperature.
+The graphic shows: if the LED is operated at a higher temperature (Tc1) or with poor thermal management, its service life is shortened.

 Different types of "cooling" (heat

-For heat dissipation provides the so-called thermal management.
-The heat is dissipated through board and lamp housing (= passive cooling).
-A large-scale, fixed connection between the circuit board and housing aids in heat dissipation.
-In some lighting models bigger fin surface, thereby reducing the temperature at different building types and air or water cooling (= active cooling) are used.
-The optimal cooling, however, provides for high performance LEDs currently passive 2-phase hybrid cooling.
-This form of cooling transmits the heat through evaporation and condensation of a working medium in a vacuum.
-Thus, the heat dissipation compared to copper and aluminum heat sinks is increased by 100 times.
-As a result, lights can be operated at higher ambient temperatures and with considerably longer.
+Thermal management takes care of heat dissipation.
+The heat is dissipated via a circuit board and luminaire housing (= passive cooling).
+A large, solid connection between the circuit board and the housing promotes heat dissipation.
+In some luminaire models, cooling fins enlarge the surface and thus lower the temperature, in other construction types air or water are also used for cooling (= active cooling).
+The optimal cooling, however, is currently the passive 2-phase hybrid cooling.
+This form of cooling transfers the heat throuh the evaporation and condensation of a working medium in a vacuum.
+This increases the heat dissipation compared to cooper and aluminium heat sinks by a factor of 100.
+As a result, lights can be operated ain higher ambient temperatures and with a significantly longer service life.